EvHaus/doby-grid/README.md

 Doby Grid tries to find a balance between performance and usability while offering developers ways to control which features they want to enable at a potential performance cost.

-#### So it's BackGrid then...
+#### So it's like BackGrid then...

 Nope.
-BackGrid has Backbone at its core for everything.
+BackGrid <https://github.com/wyuenho/backgrid> has Backbone at its core for everything.
 Although it offers great flexibility because of the simplicity of having a Backbone API -- putting Backbone into the heart of the grid processing has made it much slower in processing your data sets.
 Doby Grid tries its best to keep up the speed of SlickGrid.

 #### So it's like SlickBack then...

 Not really.
-SlickBack is a bridge between Backbone and SlickGrid.
+SlickBack <https://github.com/teleological/slickback> is a bridge between Backbone and SlickGrid.
 It tries to make the two work together nicely.
-Doby Grid is pretty detached from Backbone and SlickGrid and can be a standalone module that doesn't rely on either.
+Doby Grid is pretty detached from Backbone and SlickGrid, and can be a standalone module that doesn't rely on either.

 #### I have a button inside a grid cell and I want to add a click event that picks up the id of the row data?
 How do I attach this event?

 You have to attach the event to the whole grid and then isolate the cell you want.
 Attaching events is expensive so all events are attached to the container and then filtered down to the cell you want to focus on.

 ```
-grid.on('on', function (event, args) {
+grid.on('click', function (event, args) {
 	if ($(event.target).hasClass("my-button")) {
 		var item = grid.getItem(args.row);
 	}